williamhullender/osticket-prereqs/README.md

 <h2>The last step is optional</h2>

 If you wish to do some cleanup, you would delete the setup folder in your system
-Delete: C:\inetpub\wwwroot\osTicket\setup   **ONLY** delete the setup folder and nothing else. osTicket will still work if you do not delete this folder.
+Delete: C:\inetpub\wwwroot\osTicket\setup   **ONLY** delete the setup folder and nothing else.

+If you ar4e not comfortable performing these steps, DO NOT do them. osTicket will still work if you do not delete this folder or change permissions back.

 Then you will set the permissions back to "Read" only in the ost-config.php file.